python-attrs/attrs/README.rst

   I’m looking forward to is being able to program in Python-with-attrs everywhere.
   It exerts a subtle, but positive, design influence in all the codebases I’ve see it used in.

-  -- Glyph Lefkowitz, inventor of Twisted and Software Developer at Rackspace in `The One Python Library Everyone Needs <https://glyph.twistedmatrix.com/2016/08/attrs.html>`_
+  -- Glyph Lefkowitz, creator of `Twisted <https://twistedmatrix.com/>`_ and Software Developer at Rackspace in `The One Python Library Everyone Needs <https://glyph.twistedmatrix.com/2016/08/attrs.html>`_

   I'm increasingly digging your attr.ocity.
 Good job!